buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 - Simple JSON
 - YAML
 - XML
+- X509 Certificates
 - Any other structured format

-The problem with other structured formats is that tamper proofing must be done manually.
+The problem with other structured formats is that tamper protection must be done manually.
 JWT tokens provide a specified way of attaching a hashed version of the whole content [@RFC7519] and therefore provide a method of validating a JWT token if it is still valid and if the sender is trusted.
 The receiving end can fetch a public key from the origin and then validates the signature.
 If the signature is correct, the JWT token has been issued by a trusted and registered instance of the authentication network.

+While X509 certificates could be used instead of JWT to transport this data, it often is cumberstone to extract the needed information from the certificates.
+From our experience, extracting and manipulating certificates, for example in C\#, is not a task done lightely.

 ## Implementation Proof of Concept (PoC)